Mohamad-sakib/step-journey/scripts.md

 - Even small things—like missing a homework deadline or dealing with PG food—tested our patience.
 But these challenges taught us resilience.
 We learned that failure isn’t final—it’s just feedback.
 And through frustration, we found a deeper kind of learning.

 ## Confidence & Growth

+But along with curiosity came confusion.
+Learning wasn’t always smooth—and that's where the real test began

 - With every challenge, we started growing—slowly but surely.
 Outbound activities helped us speak up, trust our teammates, and push our limits.
 We began to read code better, write cleaner assignments, and even started finding creative solutions.
 That built confidence.